 a. encourages the sharing of knowledge between national authorities of the Council of Europe member states and their cities and the development of sharing platforms.8 In addressing disaster risk, climate change adaptation and resilience building, it is necessary to assign a high value to traditional knowledge and exploit its potential;

-b. calls for the development of an overarching, equitable multilevel (European, national, regional and local) governance framework for disaster risk management and resilience building throughout Europe, which the action of European cities must fit in with.
+b. calls for the development of an overarching, equitable multilevel (European, national, regional and local) governance framework for disaster risk management and resilience building throughout Europe, which the actions of European cities must harmonise with.

-a. intends maintaining the mutually beneficial links with the United Nations campaign and Council of Europe initiatives, in particular those of the European and Mediterranean Major Hazards Agreement (EUR-OPA) at local level and the holding of a conference on climate change and human rights in late 2012;
+a. intends maintaining the mutually beneficial links with the United Nations campaign and Council of Europe initiatives, in particular those of the EUR-OPA Major Hazards Agreement, at local level and to hold a conference on climate change and human rights in late 2012;

-5 A platform for co-operation between European and Southern Mediterranean countries in the field of major natural hazards.
-Established in 1987, the EUR-OPA Agreement has 26 member states, ie 23 Council of Europe members and three non-members of the Council (Algeria, Lebanon and Morocco): http://www.coe.int/t/dg4/majorhazards/presentation/presentation_en.asp
+5. A platform for co-operation between European and Southern Mediterranean countries in the field of major natural hazards.
+Established in 1987, the EUR-OPA Agreement has 26 member states, that is 23 Council of Europe members and three non-members of the Council (Algeria, Lebanon and Morocco): http://www.coe.int/t/dg4/majorhazards/presentation/presentation_en.asp

-8 Such as www.BeSafeNet.net, the EU’s Clearinghouse Mechanism www.climate-adapt.eea.europa.eu and the weADAPT platform: http://weadapt.org/.
+8. Such as the EU’s Clearinghouse Mechanism (to be released in March 2012) and the existing weADAPT platform: http://weadapt.org/.